saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Storage/storage.md

     - Replicated accross at least thress AZs

 - <b> S3 Intelleigent Tiering </b>
-    - Uses ML to analyze object usage and determine the approprate storage class
+    - Uses ML to analyze object usage and determine the appropriate storage class
     - Data is moved to most cost-effective tier without any performance impact or added overhead

 - <b> S3 Standard-IA (Infrequent Access) </b>
     - Still Fast!
 Cheaper if you access files less than once a month
-    - Additional retrieval fee is applied.
+    - <u> Additional retrieval fee is applied</u>.
 50% less than standard (reduced availability)

 - <b> S3 One-Zone-IA </b>
     - Still fast!
 Objects only exist in one AZ.